mrkdolormente/quiz-app-ui/README.md

 - `state/` folder contains the state management files used in the app.
 - `assets/` folder contains static assets such as images and CSS files.

+## Unit Testing

+To run and view the unit test, please follow the instructions below:

+1. Run test and generate test coverage: `ng test --no-watch --code-coverage`
+2. Access `coverage/quiz-app-ui` folder and open `index.html` on the browser

 ## Acknowledgements

 - [Angular](https://angular.io/) - The web application framework used.